acamilass/newsletter-qipu/README.md

 # Newsletter Qipu

-This newsletter was developed using HTML and SCSS.
-Using VS Code extension [Live Sass Compiler](https://github.com/ritwickdey/vscode-live-sass-compiler) to compile the SCSS file.
+This newsletter was developed using HTML, SCSS and VS Code extension [Live Sass Compiler](https://github.com/ritwickdey/vscode-live-sass-compiler) to compile the SCSS file.